gorgeous-george/smart_tracker/development_log.md

 - create "docker-entrypoint.sh" and "wait-for-command.sh" to check that db is up before running services dependent on db
 - update Dockerfile to run "docker-entrypoint.sh" and "wait-for-command.sh"
 - re-build docker-compose
-- test connect to "core" container's bash terminal to run migrations and create superuser (it lives only at the container level)
+- in case of need, direct connect to "core" container's bash terminal (either via "exec" - existed instance or "run" - new instance).
+For example to run migrations and create superuser (need volumes to keep such changes), to check the logs, debug, etc.
 ```
 sudo docker-compose exec core bash
 ./manage.py makemigrations